edgedb/edgedb/docs/stdlib/datetime.rst

     - ``'microseconds'`` - the seconds including fractional value expressed as microseconds

-    Additionally, it's possible to convert a given duration into seconds:
+    Additionally, it is possible to convert a given duration into seconds:

     - ``'totalseconds'`` - the number of seconds represented by the duration.
 It will be approximate for :eql:type:`cal::relative_duration`